Jos. A. Bank offers to buy Men's Wearhouse, gets brush-off

 The company fired Zimmer in June, saying he had pushed to take the company private and effectively demanded to be reinstated as the company’s sole decision-maker.

-Zimmer denied he had pushed for a sale, insisting he only presented that suggestion to the board as an option.
+Zimmer denied he had pushed for a sale, insisting he only presented that suggestion to the board as an option[ID:nL3N0F23MB]

+Men’s Wearhouse struck a deal the following month to buy designer brand Joseph Abboud for about $97.5 million.

-Zimmer owned about 3.7 percent of Men’s Wearhouse as of July 22, making him the eighth-biggest shareholder, according to Thomson Reuters data.
+Zimmer owned about 3.7 percent of Men’s Wearhouse as of July 22, making him the eighth-biggest shareholder.

 Net income at Men’s Wearhouse more than doubled to $130.4 million over the four years to February 2, while Jos.
-A. Bank’s earnings seesawed over the period, but last year fell 18 percent to $79.7 million.
+A. Bank’s earnings seesawed over the period to reach $79.7 million.

 Men’s Wearhouse cut its full-year earnings forecast last month, saying weak economic conditions were hurting sales.